Witiko/scm-at-arqmath3/paper/main.md

 ## Evaluation

+We searched for answers to sets of topics provided by the ARQMath organizers.
+To select the optimal values for parameters α, β, and γ,[^optimization] we used 177 topics from ARQMath-1 and 2.
+To estimate the performance of our system, we used 100 topics from ARQMath-3.
+As our retrieval units, we used answers from the MSE dataset.

-To determine how well the answers retrieved by our system satisfy the information needs of users, we used the normalized discounted cumulative gain prime (NDCG') evaluation measure [@sakai2008information] and relevance judgements from tasks 1 of ARQMath-1 and 2.
-NDCG' is the official evaluation measure used in tasks 1 and 2 of ARQMath-3, has been specifically designed for ranked retrieval with graded and incomplete relevance judgements and is defined as follows:
+To determine how well the answers retrieved by our system satisfied the information needs of users, we used the relevance judgements provided by the ARQMath organizers and the normalized discounted cumulative gain prime (NDCG') evaluation measure [@sakai2008information] on the top 1,000 answers retrieved by our system for each topic.

- /ndcg.tex
+ [^optimization]: Due to time constraints, we hand-picked the values α = 0.1, β = 0.5, and γ = 5 for our ARQMath-3 submissions.
+In the camera-ready, we will report the optimal parameter values and their NDCG' scores on ARQMath-3 topics.

 # Results